 Accessibility is defined as "the prevention and removal of barriers (physical, attitudinal, technological, or system) to allow equitable participation for persons with disabilities or others who experience barriers to accessibility" - Nova Scotia Post-Secondary Accessibility Framework, 2020.

-We are committed to creating a culture of accessibility, equity and inclusion at StFX.
-The Accessibility Plan is intended to not only coordinate the accessibility services, programs, and initiatives that already exist, but also guide StFX’s ongoing commitment towards a campus that is accessible, equitable and inclusive.
+StFX University values equity, diversity, inclusion, and accessibility (EDIA).
+This is outlined in the StFX University Strategic Plan: Building Our University the Way it is Meant to Be, and our work is continuing.
+The StFX Accessibility Plan is intended to not only coordinate the accessibility services, programs, and initiatives that already exist, but also guide StFX’s ongoing commitment towards a campus that is accessible, equitable, and inclusive.